mitchcieminski/studentgovernment/student_government_bylaws.md

 1. actively solicit feedback from their respective community to identify issues of concern and potential areas of improvement of student life that could be addressed by the Council,
 2. keep in touch with their community to better advise the Student Government and the Council of the interests, wishes, and feelings of their community, and
-3. participate in the organization of communnity events, and/or the allocation of their Community Events Fund.
+3. participate in the organization of community events, and/or the allocation of their Community Events Fund.

 #### Section 5.
 Meetings.